Franciscan Monastery, Plzeň: History

-The monastery, which originally belonged to the Minorites, dates back to around the 1295 foundation of Pilsen by King Wencleslaus II.
+The monastery, which originally belonged to the Minorites, dates back to around the 1295 foundation of Plzeň by King Wencleslaus II.
 The complex grew out in a southeastern direction from the new city ramparts.

 The oldest parts of the monastery, from 1300, are the walls of the pentagonal presbytery and the eastern part of the triple nave.
 Later on, the rest of the triple nave and the intermediate arcade were built.
 The monastery was vaulted bit by bit: the presbytery and the triple nave after 1350, the eastern part of the cloister around 1360, and the remaining parts by 1380.

 The Minorites were banished from the monastery for a few months on the initiative of the radical Hussite priest Václav Koranda.

-The monastery was damaged by fire during the 1433-1444 Hussite siege of Pilsen, and repaired by donations over the next 50 years.
+The monastery was damaged by fire during the 1433–1444 Hussite siege of Plzeň, and repaired by donations over the next 50 years.

 On the command of Pope Pius II, the Franciscans took over the monastery.

 The tower of the church was built at the end of the 16th century, and in 1611 an additional chapel was built and consecrated to the Holy Trinity.

-In 1618, Pilsen came under siege by the army of the Czech aristocracy under the command of Lord Mansfield, and the monastery was damaged again.
+In 1618, Plzeň came under siege by the army of the Czech aristocracy under the command of Lord Mansfield, and the monastery was damaged again.

 At the end of the 17th century, when the monastic community was at its peak, Jakub Auguston Sr. designed and built the Chapel of St. Anthony next to the north nave of the church, as well as a new monastery wing for novices.
 His nephew Jakub Auguston Jr. was the architect of the western facade of the monastery church, from 1722 to 1724.

 During the Josephine reforms, while the community was not disbanded, its population declined.

 The monastery continued to be remodeled throughout the 19th century and into the 1930s.
-In May 1950, the monastic community was forcibly disbanded by the socialist government as part of Action K. The empty buildings were used as a children's home and, later, as the Museum of West Bohemia in Pilsen.
+In May 1950, the monastic community was forcibly disbanded by the socialist government as part of Action K. The empty buildings were used as a children's home and, later, as the Museum of West Bohemia in Plzeň.
 In 1989, with the change of the political regime, the monastery was returned to the Roman Catholic Church, which began to renovate the buildings based on the architectural concepts by Jan Soukup.

-The Franciscans returned to Pilsen in 1996 according to the wishes of bishop Františk Radkovský.
+The Franciscans returned to Plzeň in 1996 according to the wishes of bishop Františk Radkovský.
 The small community settled in an apartment in Vinice.
-Later, they bought the former kindergarten in Lochotín and it was adapted into the pastoral center Domeček.
+Later, they bought the former kindergarten in Lochotín and it was adapted into the pastoral centre Domeček.

-Today, the monastery holds the Museum of Christian Art of the Pilsen Diocese, as well as service apartments for people in charge of the diocese and regular nuns.
-Unoccupied parts are used for various purposes by the Parish of Cathedral of St. Bartholomew and the Pilsen Bishopric.
+Today, the monastery holds the Museum of Christian Art of the Plzeň Diocese, as well as service apartments for people in charge of the diocese and regular nuns.
+Unoccupied parts are used for various purposes by the Parish of Cathedral of St. Bartholomew and the Plzeň Bishopric.